Ensembl Gene Set

 The complete GENCODE gene set for human and mouse can be viewed on our website in the GENCODE Comprehensive track.
 A subset of these transcript models are tagged as being in the GENCODE Basic set, which is also available on our website.

 The genebuild process for low-coverage genomes does not follow that of the standard Ensembl genebuild described above.

 Ensembl transcripts are based on mRNA and protein from the following databases.
 If you do not find a transcript that you expected in Ensembl, make sure there is sequence submitted into these databases.
 If the sequence is missing, consider submitting your experimental evidence to EMBL-Bank.

-- EMBL Nucleotide Sequence Database is the European aspect of the International Nucleotide Sequence Database Consortium, INSDC, and is maintained at the European Bioinformatics Institute, the EBI, near Cambridge, UK.
+- EMBL Nucleotide Sequence Database is the European aspect of the International Nucleotide Sequence Database Consortium, INSDC, and is maintained at the European Bioinformatics Institute, the EMBL-EBI, near Cambridge, UK.
 All sequence records are synchronised with the other partners in the INSDC, namely NCBI GenBank in North America and DDBJ in Japan.